-Our automated waitlist takes care of all of these issues.
-With our waitlist, no additional funding to hire more personnel is needed, and there’s also no longer a need for more phone lines since our waitlist can schedule patient appointments conveniently via text message, without staff even picking up the phone.
-There’ no additional staff needed.
+A smart, automated waitlist helps mitigate these issues.
+With our waitlist, no additional funding to hire more personnel is needed, and there’s no longer a need for more phone lines since our waitlist can schedule patient appointments conveniently via text message, without staff even picking up the phone.
+There’s no additional staff needed.
 Our waitlist is automated and works while you do other things.

 Example: How This Could Look for Your Practice

 Let’s say you see 25 patients per day, and you have a 10% cancellation rate.
 This means that you have 2 -3 open slots per day from cancellations.
 Let’s say you have a goal of seeing 10% more patients on a weekly basis; that would be a total of about 11 patients more each week.

 One solution would be to add more hours to your schedule.
 Assuming you see three patients per hour, this would mean an extra three or fours of clinic time per week, requiring at least one nurse and one front desk staff to spend extra time.
 If we assume a $50/hr rate for the nurse and $20/hr rate for the front desk staff, this translates to $210-$280 extra per week!
 That’s ~$1,000 per month.

 However, there’s a cheaper and more efficient solution: try to accommodate those 10%+ additional patients into your existing schedule.
 This is exactly what our service does for a fraction of the cost.

 Our system helps practices take more advantage of the existing capacity in their days by optimizing provider schedules and filling in the openings they already have in their existing schedule, automatically.

 How to Increase Access to a Growing Population and Decrease Wait Times